Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Experimental Results

 \subsection{Training Results}

-This section presents graphs that illustrate the training outcomes for every model trained.
+This section presents graphs that illustrate the training results for every model trained.
 The graphs display the model's accuracy for the test dataset of the respective training dataset as it evolves over the training epochs.
-Each graph showcases the results for all three conventions utilized in this study: the traditional convention, the random vars convention, and the de Bruijn convention.
+Each graph presents the results for all three variable naming conventions utilized in this study: the traditional convention, the random vars convention, and the de Bruijn convention.

 For the OBR task, the training for the random datasets can be seen in Figure ~\ref{fig:obr-random}, the closed bool datasets in Figure ~\ref{fig:obr-cb}, the open bool datasets in Figure ~\ref{fig:obr-ob}, and the mixed datasets in Figure ~\ref{fig:obr-mix}.
 For the MBR task, the training for the closed bool datasets can be seen in Figure ~\ref{fig:mbr-cb}, the open bool datasets in Figure ~\ref{fig:mbr-ob}, and the mix datasets in Figure ~\ref{fig:mbr-mix}.